| Title: | Bayesian Methods for Change Point Analysis |

-function cluster observations with common change points.
-Data can be time series or survival functions.
+The clust_cp function cluster observations with common change points.
+Data can be time series or epidemic diffusions.

 data |